Kavala F.C.: 2011–2012 season

 Kavala competed in Delta Ethniki Group 1.
-They only finished 4th, but were promoted two divisions to the Football League for 2012/13 after it was ruled that their demotion to Delta Ethniki in 2011 was as a result of government intervention and should not have been implemented by the football authorities.
+They only finished fourth, but were promoted two divisions to the Football League for 2012/13 after it was ruled that their demotion to Delta Ethniki in 2011 was as a result of government intervention and should not have been implemented by the football authorities.

 2013–2014 season

-Ιn September 2013 Germans investors take the management of Kavala F.C.
-The agreement provides that the new investors will "catch" and a significant part of its debts to old players.
+Ιn September 2013, Germans investors took control of Kavala.
+The agreement ensured that the new investors will pay off significant part of its debts to old players.